TheArturthur/CoppermindScraper/Cosmere/Sigzil.md

 ### Appearance
 Sigzil is clean-shaven with dark brown skin and thick, curly black hair.
-He is considered short in his homeland of Azir, although he is considered to be very tall when compared to people from other planets.
+He is considered short in his homeland of Azir, whose people are in turn considered small when compared to some other Rosharan peoples, but he is considered to be very tall when compared to people from other planets.
 He has a [[Bridge Four\|Bridge Four]] tattoo on his forehead covering the place where he used to be branded with a slave mark.
-During his arrival on Canticle his hair was burned away by the sunlight, and he spent the first bit of his time on Canticle bald.
-Due to his invested nature it quickly grew back to its full length, but it was later burned away again.
+Due to Sigzil’s invested nature his appearance is set into stone, any time he holds investiture his appearance changes back to how it was when he first picked up the Dawnshard.
+This is, for example, seen in how his hair was burned away during his arrival on Canticle; it quickly grew back to its full length.

 ### Personality
 Sigzil tends to be quiet and close-mouthed, though when he embraces his role as a [[Worldsinger\|Worldsinger]], he displays deep knowledge of a variety of cultures and speaks openly and volubly.
 He seems to enjoy deep conversations, especially when conducted one-on-one, and has a formal way of speaking.
 He also has a judgmental streak, particularly around disorderly people or when faced with other cultures' less organized and bureaucratic methods.
 He is not very accepting of homosexuality, shaped by Azish views on the subject.
 Though he doesn't necessarily mistreat [[Drehy\|Drehy]] despite his views.
 Taking [[Hoid\|Hoid's]] teachings to heart, however, he does attempt to be more open-minded.